peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

   <img src="images/flow_main_7_audit_study.png" width="100%">
 </div>

-#### Workflow 8: Repair a Study
+#### Workflow 8: Fix a Study

 This is the main "fix-it" tool for an entire study.
 It first runs a comprehensive audit to identify all experiments that need to be resumed, repaired, or updated.
 It will halt if any experiments require migration.
-Otherwise, it prompts for confirmation and then automatically calls `repair_experiment.ps1` on each experiment that needs attention.
+Otherwise, it prompts for confirmation and then automatically calls `fix_experiment.ps1` on each experiment that needs attention.

 <div align="center">
-  <p>Workflow 8: Repair a Study.
+  <p>Workflow 8: Fix a Study.
 A batch operation to fix all repairable experiments in a study.</p>
   <img src="images/flow_main_8_fix_study.png" width="80%">
 </div>